 - Unit Testing – One of the white box testing techniques.
 It is the testing of the individual unit by the programmer to check if the unit he/she has implemented is producing the expected output against the given input.

 - Functional Testing – Black box testing to ensure that the specified functionality in the system requirements is working.

-- Integration Testing – Individual module is integrated with other module and tested for all functionalities.
+- Integration Testing – Individual module is integrated with other modules and tested for all functionalities.
 This process is continued until all modules are integrated and we have one product to be served to the customer.